CentreForDigitalHumanities/I-analyzer/documentation/Writing-a-corpus-definition-in-Python.md

 - Create and populate a local elasticsearch index for the corpus
 - Workshop the corpus definition, add unit tests
 - Make a pull request
-- Create and populate a production elasticsearch index on the test server (using your test branch)
+- Create and populate a production elasticsearch index on the production cluster using your test branch.
+(We use a dedicated I-analyzer instance for indexing.)
-- Include the corpus definition in the next release and deploy it in production
+- Include the corpus definition in the next release and deploy it in production.
 - Verify everything works as expected and adjust the corpus permissions in the production admin interface, so users can see it.

 ## Corpus definition
-Adding a new corpus starts by adding a new corpus description `corpusname.py` to the `backend/corpora` directory.
-The corpus description imports global variables from `backend/ianalyzer/settings.py`.
-The definition file should be listed under `CORPORA` in the settings.
-In a development environment, this should happen in `backend/ianalyzer/settings_local.py`.
-More on the use of settings below.

-The corpus definition is a python class definition, subclassing the `CorpusDefinition` class (found in `addcorpus/corpus.py`).
-You will normally use a datatype-specific subclass of `CorpusDefinition`, like this:
+Start by adding a new Python module `corpusname.py` to the `backend/corpora` directory, and include in the `CORPORA` setting of your Django settings.
+(Use `settings_local.py` to set this for your own development server only.)

+The actual definition is a class that you define in this module.
+It should subclass the [`CorpusDefinition` class](/backend/addcorpus/python_corpora/corpus.py).
+This class includes some default values for attributes and default behaviour.

+It also inherits the `Reader` class from [`ianalyzer_readers`](https://ianalyzer-readers.readthedocs.io/en/latest/) which provides very minimal functionality for reading source files.
+Most corpus definitions also inherit from a more specific `Reader` that provides functionality for the type of source data, e.g. `XMLReader`, `CSVReader`, etc. For convenience, you can use the classes `XMLCorpusDefinition`, `CSVCorpusDefinition`, etc., defined in [corpus.py](/backend/addcorpus/python_corpora/corpus.py).
+See [the documentation of ianalyzer_readers](https://ianalyzer-readers.readthedocs.io/en/latest/) for the available `Reader` classes and the API for each of them.

+Your definition module should now look something like this:

 ```python
 from addcorpus.corpus import CSVCorpusDefinition